-463 acres within four parcels (Parcels 135-138 and 140) will be donated to the Fall River RCD and, consistent with the conditions in the Settlement Agreement, the Property will be subject to a perpetual conservation easement granted by the Fall River RCD to SLT.
-The remaining 156 acres within Parcels 135-137 and 140 will be retained by PG&E subject to a conservation easement and will be addressed in a separate Land Conservation and Conveyance Plan (LCCP).

-Pending California Public Utilities Commission (CPUC) approval, and immediately following PG&E's conveyance of 463 acres within Parcels 135-138 and 140 to the Fall River RCD, the Fall River RCD and SLT will enter into the conservation easement.
+Approximately 435 acres within 6 parcels (Parcels 103-107 and 109) will be donated to the Fall River RCD and, consistent with the conditions in the Settlement Agreement, the Property will be subject to a perpetual conservation easement granted by the Fall River RCD to the SLT.
+Pending California Public Utilities Commission (CPUC) approval, and immediately following PG&E's conveyance of 435 acres within Parcels 103-107 and 109 to the Fall River RCD, the Fall River RCD and the SLT will enter into the conservation easement.
+The remaining 4,402 acres within the planning unit will be retained by PG&E or donated to other entities and are addressed in separate Land Conservation and Conveyance Plans (LCCPs).

-The 463 acres in Parcels 135-138 and 140 to be donated to the Fall River RCD are outside the Pit 1 FERC Project boundary (FERC #2687) and PG&E has determined this acreage does not need to be retained for existing or future utility operations.
+The 435 acres in Parcels 103-107 and 109 to be donated to the Fall River RCD are outside the Pit 1 Project boundary (FERC #2687) and PG&E has determined this acreage does not need to be retained for future utility operations.
 Therefore, this acreage is available for donation, subject to PG&E's reserved rights.